Shepherds' Crusade (1251): Dispersal

 The crowd of shepherds split up after leaving the city.
 Some of them went to Rouen, where they expelled the archbishop and threw some priests into the Seine river.
 In Tours they attacked monasteries.
 The others under the Master arrived in Orléans on June 11.
 Here they were denounced by the bishop, whom they also attacked, along with other clerics, including Franciscans and Dominicans.
-They fought with the university students in the city as well, as Blanche might have feared would happen in Paris.
+They fought with the University of Orléans students in the city as well, as Blanche might have feared would happen in Paris.
 Moving on to Amiens and then Bourges, they also began to attack Jews.

 Blanche responded by ordering the crowds to be rounded up and excommunicated.
 This was done rather easily as they were simply wandering, directionless, around northern France, but the group led by the Master resisted outside Bourges, and the Master himself was killed in the ensuing skirmish.

 The crusade seems to have been more of a revolt against the French church and nobility, who were thought to have abandoned Louis; the shepherds, of course, had no idea of what happened to Louis, nor the logistics involved in undertaking a crusade to rescue him.
-After being dispersed, some of the participants traveled to Aquitaine and England, where they were forbidden to preach.
+After being dispersed, some of the participants travelled to Aquitaine and England, where they were forbidden to preach.
 Others took a true crusade vow and may have actually gone on crusade.